 Product design is about empathy.
-Knowing what a user wants, what they like, what they dislike, what causes them frustration, and learning to understand and embody those motivations in design decisions—this is what it takes to make something insanely great.
+Knowing what a user wants, what they like, what they dislike, what causes them frustration, and learning to understand and embody those motivations — this is what it takes to make something insanely great.

 And so we invest in reaching beyond our own operational model of the world.
-We tailor our experience for different locales.
-We consider the usability implications of screen readers or other assistive technologiess.
+We tailor our experience to different locales.
+We consider the usability implications of screen readers or other assistive technologies.
 We continuously evaluate our implementation against these expectations.

-From now on, you can enable the Network Link Conditioner from its preference pane at the bottom of System Preferences.
+Click on the Network Link Conditioner preference pane at the bottom of System Preferences.